Skip to content

-85 Factor (85 Points)
+What is the 85 Factor?
+(85 Points)

-The 85 factor is calculated by adding together your age and years of pensionable service at retirement.
-If the total equals at least 85 points, you're entitled to an unreduced PSPP pension as early as your 55th birthday.
+The 85 factor is calculated by adding together your age and years of service at retirement.
+If the total equals at least 85 points, you’re entitled to an unreduced PSPP pension as early as your 55th birthday.

 If you retire early—before age 65 or before reaching your 85 factor—your monthly pension amount will be reduced.